 I’m David Ziff.
 This is my blog.
 I started this blog back in March 2012, during the “sabbatical” between leaving my job at McNaul Ebel Nawrot & Helgren PLLC and joining the faculty at the University of Washington School of Law.
 Back then, I had a lot of time to write about Washington law and court decisions, and that’s what I did.
 I used to write an analysis of every Washington Court of Appeals and Supreme Court decision as they were released, which kept me pretty busy.
 These days, my job teaching Legal Analysis, Research, and Writing keeps me pretty busy, which means I’ve had to stop doing those daily write-ups.

-So what does that mean for this blog?
-I’m figuring that out as I go.
-I still have a Washington focus, but I’m also writing about more general/national issues that interest me—like statutory interpretation, legal scholarship, sports, constitutional litigation, and the sorts of things you’ll find on any other law-focused blog.
+I’m still writing on issues with a Washington focus, but I’m also writing about more general/national issues that interest me—like statutory interpretation, legal scholarship, sports, constitutional litigation, and the sorts of things you’ll find on any other law-focused blog.
 My value-add: I’ll try to be a bit more precise and in-the-weeds than the normal policy-focused law blog.

 If there are specific topics you would like me to take a crack at, then please feel free to drop me a line at david.ziff at gmail dot com.